"Just one more story!!" "I'm thirsty". How many times have we heard that request, as we get the kids ready for bed?

 This is even more important if parents are separated, and children have a bedroom and sleep routine at Mum's and then something totally different at Dad's place.
 Be kind to yourself and the kids, and work out a consistent approach for all.

-3. Soothe, Not Stimulate: Choose the same place and time each night for the bedtime routine.
+3. Soothe, Not Stimulate: Choose the same place and time each night for the bedtime routine, especially with children under 2 years.
 Stories and milk on the lounge.
 Or books and cuddles in their room.
-Choose quiet relaxing books, puzzles and card games.
+Choose quiet relaxing books and puzzles.
 Now is not the time for an epic game of wrestling or hide-and-seek.

 4. Leave time to unwind: Although life is busy, rushing bedtime often doesn't work.
 A bedtime routine doesn't need to take hours.
-The sleep consultants at Little Ones recommend aiming for 20-30 minutes.
-If you rush it, she’ll be more likely to run out of bed, stall, or beg you to stay longer.
+The sleep consultants at Little Ones recommend aiming for 20-30 minutes, with dinner, bath, book, bed being a tried and tested order that suits the organisational brain of young children.
+Kids are biologically conditioned to prefer predictability.
+If you rush it, she’ll be more likely to run out of bed, stall, cry or beg you to stay longer.

 Similarly, an overload of sugar will interrupt the body's ability to regulate blood sugar levels and calm down for the sleepy night ahead.
 Appropriate bedtime snacks include bananas, milk, wholewheat toast and cheese.